cgomes03/LB_project/README.md

    - Perform alignments and build phylogenetic trees to identify conserved regions.
 4. **Regulation and Variant Analysis**:
    - Investigate regulatory interactions and gene variants.
+5. **Graphic Analysis**
+   -  Performs a graphical data analysis to intuitively visualize trends and patterns of the proteins.
+6. **Docker**
 ## How to Use
 To make the most of the content taught in this course, we have decided to create a Docker container to automate this work.
 Below, you can find instructions on how to use it.